 Some people find adding some variety to how they get active when they’re at home can keep things fun and more interesting.
 Ian usually does exercises in little chunks throughout the day using a few types of equipment, like resistance bands and ab wheels.
 But he’ll sometimes start the day with Tai Chi, which clears his head and makes him feel more relaxed.

 There are a range of free videos and guides for how to get moving at home online.
-Search for “at home work outs” or check out one of the resources we have linked to get started.
-You can also find information about home exercises on the This Girl Can website, which is linked to in the list of relevant resources.
+Check out one of the resources we have linked to get started.
+You can also find information about home exercises on our YouTube channel.

 And there’s no need to stick to traditional exercises if you want to get moving around the house.
 Dancing to the radio or keeping moving around the kitchen while the pasta boils are perfectly good ways to move more as well.
 Zahoor has turned his love of dancing into a way to get moving in the living room, and he makes time to do it just because he likes it.